fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 git pull
 ```

-Then run one of the following commands, depending on type of release you are targeting:
+Then run one of the following commands, depending on the type of release you are targeting:

 ```shell
 # Create a patch release; changes version from X.Y.Z to X.Y.Z+1